noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2.md

 ---

 ### Introduction
 It's no breaking news that many disabled people face unjust treatment daily.
-As if it were not hard enough to live as a physically less capable person, society's bad actors are constantly finding new ways to make their live's harder for their own gain, while experiencing little to no consequence's for their actions.
+But what is constantly overlooked is the extent this injustice is embedded into the organisations designed to help them live normal lives.
+We aren't just talking about a few bad eggs here, but a system that allows deliberate neglect and profiteering on societies most venerable.

 #### Thesis
 Disabled people are facing systematic oppression and exploitation from the very people who are meant to be serving them, and helping them live independent lives.